joonyoungleeduke/joonyoungleeduke/README.md

 ### Professional Summary

  I have industry experience working with focuses on both fullstack and backend, such as in API design/development and endpoint latency optimization within cloud environments and microservice architectures.
-I also have personal experience leading and architecting fullstack projects (see my *pinned* and *linkedin* for more info) and within them have also worked a lot in frontend, including publishing a search component on NPM for MongoDB Skunkworks 2022.
+I also have personal experience leading and architecting fullstack projects (see my **pinned projects** and my **linkedin** below for more info) and within them have also worked a lot in frontend, including publishing a search component on NPM for MongoDB Skunkworks 2022.
 Feel free to reach out to me at **joonyoung.lee.dev@gmail.com** for any inquiries or my resumé.

   ### Find me on
 <div>